jamesnarongkorn/thai-sentence-segmentation/README.md

 - Summary of results.

-[^1]: Suthisa Rojana-Anun, "Punctuation in Thai: prescribed usages and current practice," *Journal of the Association of Frence Teacher in Thailand* 137, no. 42 (2019): 11-12. https://doi.org/10.14456/bulletin-atpf.2019.1
+[^1]: Suthisa Rojana-Anun, "Punctuation in Thai: prescribed usages and current practice," *Journal of the Association of Frence Teacher in Thailand* 137, no. 42 (2019): 11-12, https://doi.org/10.14456/bulletin-atpf.2019.1

-[^2]: Wirote Aroonmanakun (2007)

-[^3]: Alberto Poncelas et al., “Multiple Segmentations of Thai Sentences for Neural Machine Translation.” *Proceedings of the 1st Joint SLTU and CCURL Workshop (SLTU-CCURL)*, (2020). https://doi.org/10.48550/ARXIV.2004.11472.

-we explore how to augment a set of English–Thai parallel data by replicating sentence-pairs with different word segmentation methods on Thai, as training data for NMT model training.
-Using different merge operations of Byte Pair Encoding, different segmentations of Thai sentences can be obtained.
-The experiments show that combining these datasets, performance is improved for NMT models trained with a dataset that has been split using a supervised splitting tool.

-a discourse should be seen as a combination of clauses rather than sentences.
-Some discourse clues then can be used to segment these discourse units.
-The result from sentence segmentation module could be a sequence of segments composed of clauses, which then can be constructed into the discourse structure
+[^2]: Wirote Aroonmanakun, "Thoughts on word and sentence segmentation in Thai," *Proceedings of the Seventh Symposium on Natural language Processing, Pattaya, Thailand, December 13–15*, (2007): 85-90.

+[^3]: Rungsiman Nararatwong, Natthawut Kertkeidkachorn, Nagul Cooharojananone, and Hitoshi Okada, "Improving Thai Word and Sentence Segmentation Using Linguistic Knowledge," *IEICE TRANSACTIONS on Information and Systems* 101, no. 12 (2018): 3218-3225.

+[^4]: Sorratat Sirirattanajakarin, Duangjai Jitkongchuen, and Peerasak Intarapaiboon, "BoydCut: Bidirectional LSTM-CNN Model for Thai Sentence Segmenter," *2020 1st International Conference on Big Data Analytics and Practices (IBDAP)*, 2020.

+[^5]:

+[^6]: